 We’ve had a glimpse into the future of AI: It will be able to simulate what a human mind is and act as if it were conscious.
-And at some point in the future, artificial beings could even become conscious – our greatest fear of what AI can bring to life, a real AI uprising.
+And at some point in the future, artificial beings could even become conscious – our greatest fear of what AI can bring to life is a real AI uprising.

-A fast-growing topic in AI is that of the differences between AI and real, physical AI.
+A fast-growing topic in AI is of the differences between AI and real, physical AI.
 Real AI is made of several parts, including hardware (which affects the number of operations an algorithm can perform) and software (which contains all the rules that govern its behavior).

 Why?
 If you read through our article thoroughly, you’ll see how machines are slowly getting closer to achieving human-level intelligence by mimicking the human brain.

-In fact, AI has already achieved many of its goals, such as the ability to learn how humans think and how we solve problems.
+AI has already achieved many of its goals, such as the ability to learn how humans think and how we solve problems.